-Hardening the Electoral Process: Supply Chain, Zero Trust and Insider Threats
+Hardening the Election Security: Supply Chain, Zero Trust and Insider Threats

 Some people envision election-related cyber attacks as a threat actor sitting in front of a keyboard in a windowless room trying to infiltrate voting machines while elections are happening.
 But, the reality is that election security is much deeper and more complex than protecting voting infrastructure.